GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The magic of a computer lies in its ability to become almost anything you can imagine, as long as you can explain exactly what that is.
+> ### The most effective debugging tool is still careful thought, coupled with judiciously placed print statements.
 >
-> ~ *Danny Hillis*
+> ~ *Brian Kernighan*

 ---
 ## 🏎 Quick Facts